Support for carers

 Back to top

 Mirroring the statutory unpaid parental leave scheme, carers can request up to four weeks carers' leave per year.
-Leave is on an unpaid basis and taken in blocks of minimum one week.
+Leave is on an unpaid basis.
+There is no qualifying length of service.
+The first week carer's leave is a statutory entitlement and can be taken in blocks of minimum half a day.
+The remaining 3 weeks per annum are a University scheme and the leave is available in blocks of minimum one week.

 Find out more: Short-term carers' leave scheme.